tatianamac/tm11ty/src/posts/beginner-eleventy-tutorial-parti.md

 ---
-title: Beginner's Guide to Eleventy
+title: Beginner's Guide to Eleventy [Part I]
 description: "Part I: What is a static site generator?"
 summary: Static site generators (SSGs) are critical to modern tooling.
 When used thoughtfully, SSGs can facilitate sites that need something in the middle—in the vast expanse between static, hand-coded sites and dynamic behemoths.
 In a multi-part guide, I'll show you how to use Eleventy.
 date: 2020-04-02 16:09:03